-- a.
-Section 9 allows the parties to shape what goes into a notice to initiate an arbitration proceeding or the means of giving the notice but Section 4(b)(2) insures that reasonable notice must be given. - b.
+a.
+Section 9 allows the parties to shape what goes into a notice to initiate an arbitration proceeding as well as the means of giving the notice but section 4(b)(2) insures that reasonable notice must be given.

+b.
 Section 4(b)(3) recognizes that many parties are governed by disclosure requirements through an arbitration organization or a professional association.
-Such requirements would be controlling instead of those in Section 12 so long as they are reasonable in what they require a neutral arbitrator to disclose.
-Also parties can waive the requirement that non-neutral, party arbitrators make any disclosures under Section 12.
+Such requirements would be controlling instead of those in section 12 so long as they are reasonable in what they require a neutral arbitrator to disclose.
+Also, parties can waive the requirement that non-neutral arbitrators appointed by the parties make any disclosures under section 12.
 See, e.g., AAA, Commercial Disp.
 Resolution Pro.
-R-12(b), 19

-(disclosure requirements do not apply to party-appointed arbitrator, unless parties agree to the contrary).
+R-12(b), 19 (disclosure requirements do not apply to party-appointed arbitrator, unless parties agree to the contrary).